Light Up the Sky (play): Response

-Brooks Atkinson declared it "a loud, broad, tempestous comedy that is acted at top speed by a wonderful cast".
+Brooks Atkinson declared it "a loud, broad, tempestuous comedy that is acted at top speed by a wonderful cast".
 Calling the actors "runners in a comic steeplechase", Atkinson said "Under Mr. Hart's excitable direction the performance races around the stage like a volcanic circus, everybody shouting, everybody making exits and entrances and slamming doors".
-Atkinson said the cast was suberb, and praised each lead and supporting actor individually.
+Atkinson said the cast was superb, and praised each lead and supporting actor individually.

 John Chapman at the New York Daily News was nearly as enthusiastic about the play, calling it "a noisy and rollicking comedy about the art of drama".
 He said "it is no model of play construction", but judged it entertaining, well-acted, and adroitly directed.
 He also wrote a follow-up article on how Light Up the Sky paralleled the fictional play within it, in that the Boston critics had recommended changes to make it successful.

 A covertly critical response to the play concerned the parrot.
 Originally named J.J. in suggestion of a certain theater-owning magnate, a newspaper column reported, shortly after the premiere and without explanation, that it had been renamed to Orson.

 One dissident critic was George Jean Nathan, who wrote a plaintive column, more about his bruised ego than the play, which he described as "crude and pretty vulgar".
 Nathan, perhaps reacting to Miss Lowell in the play accusing the squawking parrot "Who do you think you are, George Jean Nathan?", suggested it was human nature to laugh at another's embarrassing predicament.
 Nevertheless, he felt Hart had crossed the line with this play, particularly since Hart himself was notoriously thin-skinned.